mmaceira/multi-model-intent-classifier/README.md

 ```

 ### Documentation
-- API documentation is generated using Sphinx
+- API documentation is available via FastAPI's automatic docs at `/docs` when running the API server
-- Run `make docs` to build documentation
-- View documentation at `docs/_build/html/index.html`
+- See `README.md` and `scripts/api/README_API.md` for detailed usage instructions

 ## 🙏 Acknowledgments